is0383kk/Dirichlet-VAE/README.md

 # Dirichlet Variational Auto-Encoder
-Example of Dirichlet-Variational Auto-Encoder (Dir-VAE)
+Example of Dirichlet-Variational Auto-Encoder (Dir-VAE) by PyTorch
 Dir-VAE is a VAE which using Dirichlet distribution

 Dir-VAE implemented based on this paper